Skip Navigation

 How has Citizens United changed elections in the United States?

-The ruling has ushered in massive increases in political spending from outside groups, dramatically expanding the already outsized political influence of wealthy donors, corporations, and special interest groups.
+The ruling has ushered in massive increases in political spending from outside groups, dramatically expanding the already outsized political influence of ultra-wealthy donors, corporations, and special interest groups.

-In the immediate aftermath of the Citizens United decision, analysts focused much of their attention on how the Supreme Court designated corporate spending on elections as free speech.
+In the immediate aftermath of Citizens United, analysts focused much of their attention on how the Supreme Court designated corporate spending on elections as free speech.
 But perhaps the most significant outcomes of Citizens United have been the creation of super PACs, which empower the wealthiest donors, and the expansion of dark money through shadowy nonprofits that don’t disclose their donors.

 What are PACs and super PACs?

-Political action committees, or “PACs,” are organizations that raise and spend money for campaigns that support or oppose political candidates, legislation, or ballot initiatives.
+Political action committees, known as PACs, are organizations that raise and spend money for campaigns, or whose major purpose is to support or oppose political candidates or ballot initiatives.
 Traditional PACs are permitted to donate directly to a candidate’s official campaign, but they are also subject to contribution limits, both in terms of what they can receive from individuals and what they can give to candidates.
 For example, PACs are only permitted to contribute up to $5,000 per year to a candidate per election.

 In other words, super PACs are not bound by spending limits on what they can collect or spend.
 Additionally, super PACs are required to disclose their donors, but those donors can include dark money groups, which make the original source of the donations unclear.
-And while super PACs are technically prohibited from coordinating directly with candidates, weak coordination rules have often proven ineffective.
+And while super PACs are technically prohibited from working directly with candidates, weak rules that are supposed to enforce this separation have often proven ineffective.

 What is dark money?

-Dark money is election-related spending where the source is secret.
+Dark money is election spending where the source is secret.
 Citizens United contributed to a major jump in this type of spending, which often comes from nonprofits that are not required to disclose their donors.
+Even before Citizens United, transparency in election spending had started to erode thanks to a disclosure loophole opened by the Supreme Court’s 2007 ruling in FEC v.
+Wisconsin Right to Life, along with inaction by the IRS and by the Federal Election Commission.

 Citizens United allowed big political spenders to exploit the growing lack of transparency in political spending.
 This has contributed to a surge in secret spending from outside groups in federal elections.
-Dark money expenditures increased from less than $5 million in 2006 to more than $300 million in the 2012 election cycle and more than $174 million in the 2014 midterms.
-In the top 10 most competitive 2014 Senate races, more than 71 percent of the outside spending on the winning candidates was dark money.
-These numbers actually underestimate the impact of dark money on recent elections, because they do not include super PAC spending that may have originated with dark money sources, or spending that happens outside the “electioneering communications window” 30 days before a primary or 60 days before a general election.
+Dark money expenditures increased from less than $5 million in 2006 to more than $1 billion in the 2024 presidential elections alone.

 How can reformers address the consequences of Citizens United?